PyRicky/LSTM_Generic_explainable/README.md

 **Explainable Predictive Process Monitoring**, Riccardo Galanti, Bernat Coma Puig, Massimiliano de Leoni, Josep Carmona, Nicolò Navarin.
 In ICPM 2020, to appear.

+The preprint of the paper is available in <a href="https://arxiv.org/abs/2008.01807">arXiv</a>.

 ## Code Example

 Command examples to run the code: